dbc60/blog/content/note/miscellaneous.md

     - windows
 ---

-excerpt: The directory structure in your repository and the configuration of Jekyll and Compass are tied closely together.
+The directory structure in your repository and the configuration of Jekyll and Compass are tied closely together.
 <!--more-->

 ## Windows 10 Developer Mode